Taking the Road Less Traveled to Gain a New Perspective

 She gained leadership skills as president of the St. Edward’s University Accounting Club and took on internships in the financial, government, tech, insurance and audit sectors to see which energized her.
 Dani worked in financial analysis and internal audit at GM Financial in the summer of 2014 and internal audit at Advanced Micro Devices (AMD) in the summer of 2015.

-In February 2015, she began the application process for a KPMG internship, and the following spring, she completed her internship — a full year after she submitted the initial application.
+In February 2015, Dani began the application process for a KPMG internship, and the following spring, she completed her internship — a full year after she submitted the initial application.
 By the time she finished her undergrad degree in 2016, she had accepted a full-time offer with KPMG.
 Dani coordinated a September 2017 start date so she could stay at St. Edward’s University and earn a Master of Accounting degree.

 Surrounded by classmates who were committed to both work and education, Dani thrived.
 She connected with her peers and leaned on professors for career guidance.
-"Anytime I had doubts about how I was doing in class or what I wanted to do in life, or even some abstract idea that I wanted to discuss with someone, I could always turn to my professors for advice."
-As part of her master’s program, Dani even traveled on a weeklong trip to Taipei, Taiwan, where she and her team conducted business research for the global consortium GroHomes.
+"Any time I had doubts about how I was doing in class or what I wanted to do in life, or even some abstract idea that I wanted to discuss with someone, I could always turn to my professors for advice."
+As part of her master’s program, Dani even traveled on a week-long trip to Taipei, Taiwan, where she and her team conducted business research for the global consortium GroHomes.